Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 AddType application/x-httpd-php .php .phtml

-If the SQL Server ODBC driver is not currently available for your platform, check the list of ODBC-ODBC Bridge Client platforms.
-The ODBC-ODBC Bridge is an alternative SQL Server solution from Easysoft, which you can download from this site.
+If the SQL Server ODBC driver is not currently available for your platform, check the list of ODBC-ODBC Bridge client platforms.
+The ODBC-ODBC Bridge is an alternative SQL Server solution from Easysoft, which you can download from our web site.

 2. Install and license the SQL Server ODBC driver on the machine where PHP is installed.

-For installation instructions, see the ODBC driver documentation.
-Refer to the documentation to see which environment variables you need to set (LD_LIBRARY_PATH, LIBPATH, LD_RUN_PATH, SHLIB_PATH depending on the driver, platform and linker).
+For installation instructions, refer to the ODBC driver documentation.
+Refer to the documentation to find out which environment variables you need to set (LD_LIBRARY_PATH, LIBPATH, LD_RUN_PATH, and SHLIB_PATH depending on the driver, platform and linker).

 3. Create an ODBC data source in /etc/odbc.ini that connects to the SQL Server database you want to access from PHP.
 For example, this SQL Server ODBC data source connects to a SQL Server Express instance that serves the Northwind database: